International Herald Tribune

 By Gerald Segal International Herald Tribune

-The writer is director of studies at the International Institute for Strategic Studies, in London, and director of Britain's Pacific Asia Programme.
+The writer is director of studies at the International Institute for Strategic Studies in London and director of the Britain's Pacific Asia Program.
 He contributed this comment to the International Herald Tribune.